 “Our findings suggest that children and teenagers have conflicting views on the police and the trust they can place in them.
 The most alarming results from our survey are that levels of trust are much lower among young Black people, particularly those from Black Caribbean backgrounds.

 “Contentious examples of racism and discrimination within policing, alongside the use of police powers, such as stop-and-search, were cited by children across the focus groups as reasons why their trust in the police had declined.
-These children now felt unsure as to whether they could truly trust the police,” he said.
+These children now felt unsure as to whether they could truly trust the police".

 Other key findings from the survey: